 Because time is essential in a Metrobus accident case, it’s important to contact a Washington, DC bus accident lawyer at Regan Zambri Long as soon as possible after the crash to get your claim started right away.

 According to the National Safety Council, there were 13,000 injuries and 111 deaths in school bus-related crashes throughout the United States in 2019.
 Of these school bus accidents, 5,000 were passengers on the bus.

-In some cases, another motorist may cause a bus crash.
-You may be able to collect compensation from that driver’s insurance policy, as well as the bus company’s insurance policy, and your own.
+In some cases, another motorist may cause a crash.
+You may be able to collect compensation from that driver’s insurance policy, as well as the motor coach company’s insurance policy, and your own.

 Usually, bus accident victims do not know who caused the accident or what parties may be liable for the damages.
 Our Washington, DC bus accident lawyer can investigate the incident, determine the cause, and find all responsible parties.